ssilverman/QNEthernet/README.md

 needed here.

-Lest you think I've forgotten to add it, here're the locations of the files for the current latest version of the IDE:
+Lest you think I've forgotten to add it, here're the locations of the files for the current latest version of the IDE (for Teensy, specifically; the locations will be different, but should be similar, for other boards):
 * Mac: _~/Library/Arduino15/packages/teensy/hardware/avr/{version}_
 * Linux: _~/.arduino15/packages/teensy/hardware/avr/{version}_
 * Windows: _%userprofile%\AppData\Local\Arduino15\packages\teensy\hardware\avr\{version}_